Daniel-Kharrat/Protools-Reaper/README.md

 After all the required packages finish installing, restart reaper and you'll be ready to go

-For future updates you can go to: **Extensions → ReaPack → Synchronize packages**

 ### Step 3:
 You may need to do some tweaks on different computers